peterjobes/jekyll-now/_posts/2019-09-19-window-to-the-sky.md

 >This weekend I'm here.
 In person.
 Ready to give one of a handful of races that are on my bucket list the best shot I can.

 There's a real magic to a weekend like this.
-In how many sports do you get to run in the same race as the best in the world, grace the same hillsides as the elites, and splash through mud in their wake.
+In how many sports do you get to run in the same race as the best in the world, climb the same mountains as the elites, and splash through mud in their wake?

-As I sit in a pub eating over priced apple crumble (don't tell me that's not how the elites fuel), there's a strange feeling of belonging to look around and see mountain runners at every table.
-Our hobby isn't weird or out of the ordinary here, and I'm conscious that I've way less experience than most.
+As I sit in a pub eating over priced apple crumble (don't tell me that's not how the elites fuel), there's a strange feeling of belonging.
+Every table is occupied by mountain runners.
+Our hobby isn't weird or out of the ordinary here, and I'm conscious that I've way less experience than most in the room.

 As if to prove that point, between tapping out the draft of this post and actually publishing, I got talking to Ken Taylor at the bar.
 Ken is mentioned in Feet in the Clouds and is the [oldest person to complete a Bob Graham round](https://www.thewestmorlandgazette.co.uk/sport/16350444.ken-becomes-oldest-to-complete-bob-graham-round/).
 He's raced around the world and had some stories to tell.